numpde/Verybusybus/learning1/online/README.md

 To run the online learning experiment:

  - Install the Keras library (with tensorflow or theano)
- - Download main.py, AI_RV.py, aux_online.py, online.py
  - Run aux_online.py
+ - Run online.py to do the computations
- - Run online.py
+ - Run online.py again to do the plots
  - Wait

 To restart the experiment, delete NN1.h5 and rerun aux_offline.py, online.py

+Alternatively use:

+ - make clean
+ - make run